Targus Selected for CES 2022 Innovation Awards Honoree for New Sustainable Backpack with Find My Technology - ExBulletin

 Targus Selected for CES 2022 Innovation Awards Honoree for New Sustainable Backpack with Find My Technology

-Made from recycled water bottles, the Cypress Hero EcoSmart backpack connects to the consumer’s iPhone and finds a backpack for ultimate convenience, security, and peace of mind in the absence of a backpack.

-Anaheim, Calif., November 10, 2021 / PRNewswire /-Targus, leader in laptop cases and mobile computing accessories, today announced that it has been named the CES 2022 Innovation Awards Honor for its built-in Cypress Hero EcoSmart backpack.
-Did.
-Apple Find My Technology.
+Anaheim, Calif., November 10, 2021 / PRNewswire /-Targus, leader in laptop cases and mobile computing accessories, is today named CES 2022 Innovation Awards Honoree for its Apple-embedded Cypress Hero EcoSmart backpack.
+Announced.
+Find my technique.

-CES 2022 Innovation Award Winner: Cypress Hero EcoSmart Backpack with Targus Find My Technology

 As an additional benefit, the equivalent of 26 PET bottles of recycled material was used to make each backpack.